Qualify for Crime Analysis Jobs with a Master’s in Criminal Justice

 Dual Concentration Option

-Students in the MS in Criminal Justice program have the option to complete both the concentrations in Crime Analysis and Cybercrime Investigation & Cybersecurity by completing just two additional courses (for a total of ten courses/40 credits).
+Students in the MS in Criminal Justice program have the option to complete both the concentrations in Crime Analysis and Cybercrime Investigation & Cybersecurity by completing just two additional courses (for a total of ten courses/40 units).
 Along with the four required courses, candidates for the dual concentration would also complete the following:

 • MET CJ 610 Cybercrime